Frequently Asked Questions

 OpenTofu will not have its own providers.
 Terraform providers have not altered their licenses, and the potential for such a change is virtually zero.
-OpenTofu will work with the current Terraform providers, but it will use a separate registry.
+OpenTofu works with the current Terraform providers, but it uses a separate registry.

 How are new features, bug fixes, and other development decisions made in OpenTofu?